jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 ## 4.5.28 frag_guess_wfn
 This utility has two functions: (1) perform a SCF (i.e. HF or DFT) computation using initial guess constructed from molecular orbitals of fragments.
 (2) generate GAMESS .inp file for GKS-EDA or Morokuma-EDA calculation.

 The Gaussian software package will be called to perform SCF computation for each fragment.
 The input file is exactly the Gaussian .gjf file, in which the atoms, charge and spin multiplicities of each fragment are properly defined.
-See examples in Section 5.3.
+See examples in [5.3](#53-examples-of-the-utility-frag_guess_wfn).

 Explanations of function (1):
 Note: implementation of this function is not yet finished.